phuongtailtranminh/OSX-Knowledge/README.md

 - To go to the top and bottom of the line: Cmd + Right arrow, Cmd + Left Arrow
 - To nagivate through word: Alt/Option + Right Arrow/Left Arrow

+#### Hide the 'annoying' guest user

+- System Preferences -> Users & Groups -> Click the lock the make changes -> Select 'Guest User' -> un-tick the 'Allow guest to login this computer'